pity7736/nyoibo/README.rst

 Installation
 ------------

-You can install nyoibo with pip
+You can install nyoibo with pip.
+Nyoibo requires python 3.6 or later.

 ``pip install nyoibo``